-- 5.9 Recognising that climate change (global warming) exists and that the measures taken up to this point are not enough to limit the changes it is causing, Pendle Council declared a Climate Emergency on 19 July 2019.33 - 5.10 Recognising that climate change (global warming) exists and that the measures taken up to this point are not enough to limit the changes it is causing, Pendle Council declared a Climate Emergency on 19 July 2019.34 - 5.11 The science of climate change is well established: - The concentration of greenhouse gases in the earth's atmosphere are directly linked to average global temperature. - The concentration has been rising steadily since the time of the Industrial Revolution and so have global temperatures. - Human activities are the main cause. - The most abundant greenhouse gas, carbon dioxide (CO2), is largely the product of burning fossil fuels. - Methane, the primary component of natural gas, is responsible for more than 25% of the warming we are experiencing today. - 5.12 New development should reflect best practice in terms of sustainable design and construction, minimise carbon emissions and be resilient to the effects of climate change. - 5.13 The new legislation and powers, to require low or zero carbon development, will be focussed on Building Regulations, rather than planning policy.
+- 5.7 Recognising that climate change (global warming) exists and that the measures taken up to this point are not enough to limit the changes it is causing, Pendle Council declared a Climate Emergency on 19 July 2019.32 - 5.8 The science of climate change is well established: - The concentration of greenhouse gases in the earth's atmosphere are directly linked to average global temperature. - The concentration has been rising steadily since the time of the Industrial Revolution and so have global temperatures. - Human activities are the main cause. - The most abundant greenhouse gas, carbon dioxide (CO2), is largely the product of burning fossil fuels. - Methane, the primary component of natural gas, is responsible for more than 25% of the warming we are experiencing today. - 5.9 New development should reflect best practice in terms of sustainable design and construction, minimise carbon emissions and be resilient to the effects of climate change. - 5.10 The new legislation and powers, to require low or zero carbon development, will be focussed on Building Regulations, rather than planning policy.
 Nevertheless, the planning system can help to support the transition to a low or zero carbon future.